Exeter: Bus

 Exeter's main operator of local buses is Stagecoach South West, which operates most of the services in the city.
-Dartline, is a minor operator in the city.
+Dartline Coaches and Greenslades are minor operators in the city, with Country Bus serving semi-regular services to Moretonhampstead.
 Former operator Cooks Coaches were taken over by Stagecoach forming Stagecoach South West.
 Western Greyhound was also a main operator connecting Exeter to Cornwall until its services were taken over by First Devon & Cornwall, Plymouth Citybus and Stagecoach South West in March 2015.
-There is a bus station.
+On July 25, 2021, the new bus station opened.
+It was "...built on the same site as the old station, was funded by Exeter City Council and a £800,000 grant from the Local Enterprise Partnership's (LEP) 'Getting Building Fund'."